JR54562/JR54562/README.md

 - 👋 Hi, I’m Jay.
-- 👀 I’m interested in learning more about software engineering.
+- 👀 I currently work as a software engineer.
-- 🌱 I’m currently learning HTML, CSS, JS, etc.
+- 🌱 I’m currently learning more about Python and some of the libraries to support it.
 - 💞️ I’m looking to collaborate on best practices, tips and tricks.
 - 📫 How to reach me walkndude69@gmail.com